 Lacking opportunities for professional training in post-conflict Cambodia, in 2012, Bosba won a scholarship to the Walnut Hill School for the Arts (WHS), a performing arts high school in Boston, MA, affiliated with the New England Conservatory.
 She was majoring in vocal performance studies and classical composition and was a chorister in the NEC Youth Chorale, NEC Camerata and NEC Young Women's Chorale (Tourjée Singers) under Jonathan Richter.
 Her studio teachers at Walnut Hill were Whitman Brown, Debra Parker and Angela Gooch.

 Committed to building an inclusive environment, Bosba supports charities in Cambodia through concerts (Angkor Hospital for Children, clean water initiatives) and held leadership positions during high school and college years.
 She was an elected international students representative and music students representative at Walnut Hill School for the Arts.
 At NEC, she held the positions of student senator, member of the student council and co-founder of the Asian Students Association.
-From 2009 to 2011, Bosba was part of the Cambodian National Judo Team and national champion of the 48kg-52kg category.
+From 2009 to 2011, Bosba was part of the Cambodian Olympic Judo Team and triple national champion of the 48kg-52kg category.